michelin/Evergreen-Patterns/content/practices & cases/Capacity Planning on Azure.md

 When we do Capacity Planning for resources on Azure, we should consider the facts that comparing to self-owned on-premise resources, they are
 - 'almost' unlimited, available 'immediately', once you have the Enterprise Agreement settled.
-- Can stop at anytime and 'usually' stop the charging immediatly This means the Inventory step is much lighter.
+- Can stop at anytime and 'usually' stop the charging immediatly This means the Inventory step can be much lighter.
 However, it does NOT mean planning is no more important or needed.
 On the contrary, without careful planning and management, easy provisoning could cause over-book of resources and huge waste of money.

-So, the main concern of Capacity Planning on Azure is NOT over-capacity.
+So, the main concern of Capacity Planning on Azure is over-capacity.

 Azure resources could have 2 billing models, provisoned and pay-as-you-go.

 Provisioned ones, for example Premium Storage Account, you should careful plan before provision, and monitor the actual utilization once it is in use, and adjust timely when thresholds are met.
-The thresholds can be defined first based on generic best practices, and gradually tuned.
+The thresholds can be defined based on generic best practices, and gradually tuned during run.

 For Pay-As-You-Go resources, you do not worry too much at provisioning time.
 However, when resources are put in place, you'd start watching the trends, especially increase rate.
 Compare the rate with historical records or cross check with service consumption.
 So, monitoring pay-as-you-go resources should highly rely on teams who actually use the resources for upstream services, who has 1st hand info of the service consumptions.

 ## Monitoring Approaches
-See in Asia CDP (Consumer Data Platform) application, how do we apply above principles into the Capacity Monitoring.
+Sample: in Asia CDP (Consumer Data Platform) application, how do we apply above principles into the Capacity Monitoring.

+- Managed Disks \
+  Billing Model: Provsioned\
+  Monitoring approach: By comparing (IOPS) to upper limit \
+  The Premiumu SSD attached to CDH servers are either P20 or P30.
+We can monitor IOPS to see whether it is over-sized.
+We can compare A (the max IOPS of last 30 days) to B (upper limit of the tier).
+  - Over-sized: A < 50% * B
+  - Under-sized: A > 80% * B
 - Application Gateway \
-  Billing Model: Provsioned with Min instance counts + Auto-scale\
+  Billing Model: Provsioned with Min instance count + Auto-scale\
   Monitoring Approach: By comparing to highest watermark in last 30 days \
-  For 2C applicatons, since we can not afford the tens of mins scale-out time, we have to ensure most of time, the min instance count can support the max capacity unit needs.
-The auto-scale is reserved for minimum service leve during unexpected traffic surge.
+  For 2C applicatons, since we can not afford the tens of mins auto scale-out time, we have to ensure most of time, the min instance count can support the max capacity unit needs.
+The auto-scale is reserved for minimum service level during unexpected traffic surge.
 In such case, monitoring is to ensure fixed capacity unit is more than highest watermark in last 30 days, but not too much more, 200% buffer should be good enough.
 - Storage Account \
   Billing Model: pay-as-you-go\
   Monitoring Approach: By checking increase rate in last 30 days via a agreed threshold \